zychen20/blog/README.md

 - [x] Update `astro` to `>3.5.0`
 - [x] Test prefetch support on non-Chromium browsers after bumping `astro`
 - [ ] Test other fetching methods of font resources
+- [ ] Tweak markdown-to-html process so that all the markdown links can open in new window

 ## About My Blog